Xotl/Smash-League/README.md

 **NOTE: Any non valid challenge will be ignored by the bot**

-You can check [the regexp used](https://github.com/Xotl/Smash-League/blob/master/src/smash_league.js#L5) for more details.
+You can check [the regexp used](https://github.com/Xotl/Smash-League/blob/master/src/smash-league.js#L5) for more details.

-### Reporting a resutl after a match
+### Reporting a result after a match
 Tag the bot and then post the result in the next format: {playerA} {result A}-{result B} {playerB}

 Examples of valid results expressions: